nickgismokato/NickgismokatoWebsite/README.md

     - [ ] **Important** These will not be automated

-## Install and setup
+## Prerequisites

-No installation is needed.
-Make sure to have `.NET8.0` installed.
+Make sure to have `.NET8.0 SDK` installed.
+Everything else will be handles by `.NET`.

+### Windows and linux:

+Go to this [link](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download the `SDK 8.x.y` version for your OS.

+### GNU+Linux:
+Go to this [link](https://learn.microsoft.com/da-dk/dotnet/core/install/linux?WT.mc_id=dotnet-35129-website) and follow the instructions.
+The official distributions that supports `.NET` can be found here: https://packages.microsoft.com/

 ## Usage

 ### Sever Running